adfinis/adsy-trainings/foreman-workshop/5001_basics/modul_basics_5001_03_handson.md

 Installation media: My CentOS Mirror
 ```

 And press submit.
-Was ist succesful?
+Was it succesful?

 ## Basics 02 - Templates